-This document is intended to be a template that can be altered and supplemented with all the necessary individual company specifics so that each company can build the most suitable policy and procedures to follow when an IPv6 issue is detected.
+This document is intended to be a template that can be altered and supplemented with all the necessary individual company specifics such that each company can build the most suitable policy and procedures it can follow when an IPv6 issue is detected.

-This document relies heavily on the IPv6 Connectivity Test tool at isp.test-ipv6.com, written by Jason Fesler.
-ISPs should strongly consider running a local mirror of the site so they can provide their own support for it.
-In those cases, replace the text "isp.test-ipv6.com" with "test-ipv6.example.net/isp" or wherever you host your copy of the site or use both to provide internal and external connection comparisons.
-An ISP may be able to further customise the test tool to leverage their own OSS systems so that the tool reports customer-specific details, for example.
-(The reuse agreement for the tool allows local customisation).
+This document relies heavily on the IPv6 Connectivity Test tool at http://isp.testipv6.com, written by Jason Fesler.
+ISPs should strongly consider running a local mirror of the site, so they can provide their own support for it.
+In those cases, replace the text "isp.testipv6.com" with "testipv6.example.net/isp" or wherever you host your copy of the site, or use both to provide internal and external connection comparisons.
+Further, an ISP may be able to further customise the test tool to leverage their own OSS systems, such that, for example, customerspecific details are reported by the tool.
+(The reuse agreement for the tool allows local customisation.)

 Several cases rely on checking settings on the home router.
 The helpdesk technician will need to be familiar with router configurations on the devices their customers may use, or refer to vendor documentation.
-Also, the technician may need to determine whether the IPv6 address space used by the customer is allocated from the company (it may not be if the customer is using a tunnel broker, for example) so you will need to supply your helpdesk technicians with a list of valid IPv6 prefixes used by your residential service.
+Also, the technician may need to determine whether the IPv6 address space used by the customer is allocated from the company (it may not be if, for example, the customer is using a Tunnel Broker), so you will need to supply your helpdesk technicians with a list of valid IPv6 prefixes used by your residential service.

-Not all issues can be solved by the guidance provided in this document and, based on the helpdesk structure, instructions to escalate an issue may occur at different times.
+Not all issues can be solved by the guidance provided in this document and, based on the helpdesk structure, an instruction to escalate an issue may occur at different times.